 Don't select a tropical location during hurricane season, or plan your wedding close to a major holiday (Christmas in particular) or event (like the World Cup).
 Travel and accommodation costs skyrocket during these times, which could limit your guest count.

 Do hire a wedding planner located near your hometown if you require full-service coordination.
 You’ll be working with your planner for months leading up to your event, so it’s worth investing in their travel expenses.

 Don't let your wedding day be the first time you meet your wedding photographer.
 Taking engagement photos and bridal portraits in advance of your wedding date is a great way to feel more comfortable on the day you say “I do.”

 Do give guests welcome gifts or destination-themed wedding welcome bags filled with items unique to your destination.

 Don't ship too many items from your hometown.
 Your amenity bags will feel more authentic if you fill them with local items, and you’ll save money by avoiding shipping costs!

 To be perfectly honest, it’s difficult to mess up a destination wedding.
-No one goes to a destination wedding unhappy and no one leaves a destination wedding unhappy, so enjoy the rest of the planning process and know that every aspect of your day will be a “DO” no matter what happens!
+Typically, no one goes to a destination wedding unhappy and no one leaves a destination wedding unhappy, so enjoy the rest of the wedding-planning process and know that every aspect of your day will be a “DO” no matter what happens!